 Out of some 500 species, only a dozen or so are widely cultivated.
 Of these, annuals are grown mainly for cut flowers; perennial kinds are valued for soft, silvery foliage.
 All are relatively easy to grow.
 For best performance, add lime to acid soils.
 Sow seeds of annuals or set out plants of perennial kinds in spring or fall.
 (In desert regions, plant all in autumn for winter and spring bloom.)

-(This common name is used for many plants with whitish foliage; see Dusty Miller.)
+The common name (Dusty Miller) is used for many plants with whitish foliage.
 Native to Italy.
-Compact growth to 1 ft.wide, 1 ft. or taller.
-Velvety white, strapshaped leaves with broad, roundish lobes, mostly in basal clump.
+Compact growth to 1 ft. wide, 1 ft. or taller.
+Velvety white, strap-shaped leaves with broad, roundish lobes, mostly in a basal clump.
 Solitary 1-in. flower heads (purple, occasionally yellow) in summer.
 Trim back after bloom.
 Blossoms attract bees.

 Native to mountains of central Europe.
 It forms a clump 1 1/2–2 ft. tall and wide; grayish green leaves reach 7 in. long.
 Flowers resembling ragged blue 3-in. cornflowers top the stems in late spring to midsummer.
 Protect from snails.
 Divide every other year.

 Smooth-edged green leaves in fountainlike clump to about 5 ft. high and wide.
 Trunk is slow to form, b...

 Stately, symmetrical feather palms.
 Tall, smooth gray trunk is marked with rings and topped by a green...

 From Australia.
 Erect to spreading plant to 3 ft. tall and 6 ft. or wider.
 Densely hairy, scallop-edge...